 Viral hepatitis is the most common cause of liver failure, thus hepatorenal-syndrome, in developing countries.
-Most commonly, it is caused by Hepatitis B or, less commonly, Hepatitis C. In the developed world, the most common causes are drugs/medications, most commonly acetaminophen or acetaminophen; chronic alcoholism or any drugs that induce cytochrome p450; and non-alcoholic steatohepatitis (NASH).
+Most commonly, it is caused by Hepatitis B or, less commonly, Hepatitis C. In the developed world, the most common causes are drugs/medications; most commonly acetaminophen, chronic alcoholism or any drugs that induce cytochrome p450; and non-alcoholic steatohepatitis (NASH).
 Less common causes of liver failure leading to HRS include viruses such as CMV, HHV6, and Parvovirus B19.
 Alternatively, vascular phenomenon like hepatic/portal vein thrombosis and metabolic causes such as nonalcoholic fatty liver disease.

 The incidence of hepatorenal syndrome in patients with decompensated liver disease is approximately 4%.
 Most of these patients have portal hypertension from alcoholic hepatitis, cirrhosis, or metastatic cancers.
 The cumulative probability of developing HRS at 1 year is 18% and at 5 years is 39% in patients with decompensated liver disease.
 The highest risk patients were those with hyponatremia and high plasma renin activity.
 One third of patients that have spontenous bacterial pertionitis can go on to develop HRS.

-The two most common causes of HRS are spontaneous bacterial peritonitis and large volume paracentesis of ascites without plasma expansion.
+The most common precipitating factors of HRS are spontaneous bacterial peritonitis, large volume paracentesis of ascites without plasma expansion and gastrointestinal bleeding.

 Any form of sepsis can cause HRS in patients with liver cirrhosis, as it can trigger the systemic release of sepsis-related vasoactive mediators, similar to those released in portal hypertension.